Photoluminescence from metal nanostructures -- dependence on size: Results

 \subsubsection{Comparison to single particle experiments}

 Our theoretical predictions can be compared to various single particle PL measurements.
-First, Fig.~\ref{Fig.Exp_sphere}(a) shows that our calculations align with the experimental observations of the normalized SE PL (spectrally integrated over the range of $560$ nm to $640$ nm) measured from single gold nanospheres of different sizes, as reported by Gaiduk \textit{et al.} (see Fig.~S5 of~\onlinecite{Orrit_QY_metal_PL_2011}).
-The illumination intensity was adjusted to keep the temperature rise relatively low (approximately below $20$ K) .
+First, Fig.~\ref{Fig.Exp_sphere}(a) shows that our calculations align with the experimental observations of the normalized SE PL (spectrally integrated over the range of $560$ nm to $640$ nm) measured from single gold nanospheres of different sizes, as reported by Gaiduk \textit{et al.} (see Fig.~S5 of~\onlinecite{Orrit_QY_metal_PL_2011}). {\XYZ The experimental results are presented as they appear in the referenced paper (in arbitrary units), and the corresponding theoretical calculations are scaled by a constant normalization factor to enable quantitative comparison with the experimental data.
+In this experiment,} the illumination intensity was adjusted to keep the temperature rise relatively low (approximately below $20$ K).
 The PL is calculated using Eq.~(\ref{Eq:P_em_main}) with the refractive index of gold obtained from~\onlinecite{optic_constant_noble_metals}, and those of glass and glycerol being $1.45$ and $1.47$, respectively.
-The normalized PL roughly scales with the volume until $a \sim 30$ nm, but seems to saturate upon further increase in size, in line with our prediction.
+The normalized PL roughly scales with the volume until $a \sim 30$ nm, but seems to saturate upon further increase in size; assuming this is the onset of a decrease, this is in line with our prediction.

-Size-dependence of the PL from larger particles was studied by Hu \textit{et al.}~\cite{Joel_Yang_ACS_Nano_2012} who demonstrated that the spectral peak of the PL from gold nano-disks on a SiO$_2$-coated absorptive (silicon) substrate initially increases, reaches a maximum, and then decreases significantly with further increases in size The absorption cross-section densities and the $T_e$ of the disks are calculated using COMSOL, considering normal incidence and emission perpendicular to the substrate, with the permittivity data for gold and Si taken from~\onlinecite{optic_constant_noble_metals} and~\onlinecite{Refractive_index_of_Si_Aspnes}, respectively.
+Size-dependence of the PL from larger particles was studied by Hu \textit{et al.}~\cite{Joel_Yang_ACS_Nano_2012} who demonstrated that the spectral peak of the PL from gold nano-disks on a SiO$_2$-coated absorptive (silicon) substrate initially increases, reaches a maximum, and then decreases significantly with further increases in size.
+The absorption cross-section densities and the $T_e$ of the disks are calculated using COMSOL, considering normal incidence and emission perpendicular to the substrate, with the permittivity data for gold and Si taken from~\onlinecite{optic_constant_noble_metals} and~\onlinecite{Refractive_index_of_Si_Aspnes}, respectively.
 Calculations based on Eq.~(\ref{Eq:P_em_main}) exhibit a qualitatively similar trend (even if at a slight spectral shift).